chaos-mesh/chaos-mesh/controllers/multicluster/clusterregistry/README.md

 also describes the technical framework which can help the chaos mesh developers to develop the multicluster application.

-A `clusterregistry` will manage all controllers running on a remote cluster.
+A `clusterregistry` will manage all controllers watching a remote cluster.
 The construction of these controllers (managers) will be managed by `fx`.
 The main process of constructing a controller manage is nearly the same with the main one.
 The only difference is that we'll need to provide a new `RestConfig`, and